paolacernada/MyVueNotes/README.md

 .then(data => console.log(data))
 ```

-## Why MyVueNotes?
+## Why VueMyNotes?
-MyVueNotes reflects my Vue.js capabilities and my passion for creating engaging web applications.
+VueMyNotes reflects my Vue.js capabilities and my passion for creating engaging web applications.
 It's designed to be a practical tool for users and a showcase of my coding journey.